trych/alpine-highlight/README.md

 This approach allows you to create multiple distinct highlight styles on the same page for different types of content or importance levels.

+I'll update the `$matches` Magic Helper section in the README to reflect the new style.
+Here's the revised documentation:

 ## `$matches` Magic Helper

 The `$matches` magic helper allows you to access information about the highlighted matches.
 It provides count and position data for highlighted content within the current Alpine data context.